Azure-Samples/ms-identity-dotnet-desktop-tutorial/4-DeviceCodeFlow/Readme.md

   - azure-active-directory
   - dotnet
   - office-ms-graph
-description: "This sample demonstrates a .NET Desktop (Console) application authenticating with device code flow"
+description: "This sample demonstrates a .NET Desktop (Console) application authenticating a user with the device code flow"
 ---
 # Sign-in a user with the Microsoft identity platform using the device code flow and call Microsoft Graph.